kadogams/event_set/README.md

 A custom Odoo module that allows to trigger registration to multiple events upon the full payment of a sale order.

-*Note: This is a module created to play around with Odoo.*
+*Note: This is a module created to play around with Odoo, and is not meant to be production ready.*

 ## Features